-Belt’s grand slam, 6 RBIs lead Giants over D-backs
+Belt’s grand slam, 6 RBIs lead Giants over Arizona, 11-6

 The game was delayed briefly before the start of the third inning while emergency medical personnel attended to the man in a section of field-level seats.
 It wasn’t clear how the man ended up on the concrete beneath his seat, but the section was cleared quickly while security workers and EMTs rushed to the man’s side.

-The medical workers gave CPR to the man before strapping him to a long stretcher and taking him out of the seating area.
+The medical workers administered CPR to the man before strapping him to a long stretcher and taking him out of the seating area.
 Fans applauded as the man was rushed up the steps to the concourse.

-Stadium staff said the man was taken to a hospital and was breathing on his own.
+Stadium staff said the man, who was sitting in an area typically for baseball scouts and executives, was taken to a hospital and was breathing on his own.

 Diamondbacks players stopped their warmups on the field and looked into the stands to see what happened.
-Russ Amaral, Arizona’s vice president of ballpark operations, was also on the scene.

 CALL UPS